-The University of Texas MD Anderson Cancer Center (UTMDACC) is committed to making its website accessible to all users.
-To make the site more accessible, we include several features designed to improve accessibility for users with disabilities.
-Some of these features are described below.
+MD Anderson is committed to making its website accessible to all users.
+To make the site more accessible, we include several features to improve accessibility for users with disabilities.

 To aid users who listen to the content of the site by using a screen reader, rather than reading the site, the following elements have been added:

 - A descriptive text equivalent is provided for images and other non-text elements

 - A hyperlink is provided to skip over repetitive navigational elements

 - Logical tab order is provided to quickly navigate within the page